Why It Works

 - Preserving horseradish in vinegar turns it into a ready-to-use condiment that lasts longer than a fresh root.

-- 1 horseradish root, ends trimmed, peeled, cut into 1-inch chunks (see note)
+1 horseradish root, ends trimmed, peeled, cut into 1-inch chunks (see notes)

 In a food processor or blender, process horseradish to fine shreds.
 Add enough vinegar to cover, then season with salt.
 If it tastes too pungent, add water, 1 tablespoon at a time, until the flavor is a little less harsh (though it should still be very strong and pungent).
 Keep refrigerated in an airtight container, up to 3 weeks.

 Fresh horseradish can sometimes be incredibly pungent: In some cases, once cut up and ground, it can even make the air difficult to breathe, like mustard gas.
 Make sure to work in a well-ventilated area, and be ready to escape to fresh air at any point if need be.